Skip to content

 1. Dynamic

-This will enable dynamic simulation where the user can set: - Start time (Default 0)
+This will enable dynamic simulation where the user can set:

 Note

-2. Steady state This will calculate the steady state solution of the model taking any PbS (Physics based Solving) annotations into account.
+2. Steady-State This will calculate the steady state solution of the model taking any PbS (Physics-based Solving) annotations into account.

-3. Custom Available custom analyses will appear in a drop down list under the Custom button.
-Arguments for the chosen custom analysis, if any, will appear below the drop down.
+3. Custom Available custom analyses will appear in a drop-down list under the Custom button.
+Arguments for the chosen custom analysis, if any, will appear below the drop-down.

 Simulations🔗

-The simulations tab list execution results of the active model including timestamps indicating when the simulation was performed.
-The user can select a result to inspect its content in the tabs Properties or Calculated values.
-If a compilation or simulation has failed, there will be an entry with an error symbol saying 'Compilation error' or 'Simulation error' depending on what went wrong.
+The Simulations tab lists the execution results of the active model including timestamps indicating when the simulation was performed.
+You can select a result to inspect its content in the tabs Properties or Calculated values.
+If a compilation or simulation has failed, there will be an entry with an error symbol saying 'Compilation error' or 'Simulation error', depending on what went wrong.
 It is possible to access the simulation and compilation log from the context menu (also for failed simulations and compilations), which is accessed by clicking the ellipsis icon in a given result list entry.
-The user may rename a result by clicking on the pen icon next to the name or remove it by clicking the X to the right of the filter entry.

-The calculated values tab will display the content of a result chosen under Simulations as a tree structure corresponding to the model hierarchy.
-It contains the same information as the Properties tab but presented without considering tabs and groups.
+The Calculated values tab will display the content of a result chosen under Simulations as a tree structure corresponding to the model hierarchy.

 Calculated values🔗